Travel & Visa Information

 For your Student Visa stamp you will need to submit:

-- One passport-sized color photograph (student's shoulders must be covered.
-No sleeveless shirts or low cut shirts/blouses and no tank tops).
+One Passport photograph (2”x 2”).
+Student’s shoulders must be covered.
+No sleeveless shirts or low-cut blouses should be worn.

 Original or Certified copy of documents listed below:

 An original or certified copy of your birth certificate

 - Must be translated into English (if applicable)

 An original or certified copy of your marriage certificate or divorce decree (if applicable)